Kray-G/kmyacc/README.md

   * Modified for Markdown document style.
   * Updated a current supported language list.
   * Added the instruction to build on Windows.
+  * Added [Kinx](https://github.com/Kray-G/kinx) to the host language.

+Please note that the version number was not changed despite some modifications.

 ---